If your child is not a close contact, it is usually OK to send them to school if they:

 - are being tested as part of a serial testing programme, but have no symptoms and are not a close contact.
 For example, some children in direct provision centres are tested regularly because they are in a vulnerable group.

 You do not need a GP cert

 Your child does not need a GP cert or a note from a GP to return to school.

 The school will ask you to sign a form to say that your child is well enough to attend.
 This is called a Return To Educational Facility Parental Declaration Form

-But if they also have a high temperature (38 degrees Celsius or over); loss of smell or taste; a cough; or shortness of breath:
+If they also have a high temperature (38 degrees Celsius or over); rash; tummy ache; headache; diarrhoea; chest pains; sore throat; loss of smell or taste; a cough; feeling unwell and nausea; or shortness of breath:

 Most of the time, you do not need to phone your GP if a runny nose or sneezing are your child’s only symptoms.
 Talk to your pharmacist instead.

 Teach your child to sneeze and cough into their arm or elbow.
 Also tell them to use a tissue if clearing their nose and to bin it after use.

 If your GP diagnoses your child with something else